For your reference, here is an example tutorial video featured in our Medify UCAT online course.

 Preparation removes the “fear of the unknown”.
 You’ll feel more confident, having seen similar questions before and taken mock tests, and you will feel less anxious.

 Taking control of these emotions sets you up for the test, on your terms.
 You need to be familiar with the style, format and nature of the questions, so you aren’t surprised on the day.
-With more practise you will become faster at answering questions, which is very useful when under time pressure, and better at recognising patterns and developing strategies for reaching the correct answer.
+With more practice you will become faster at answering questions, which is very useful when under time pressure, and better at recognising patterns and developing strategies for reaching the correct answer.

 Improve Your UCAT Score